greg4shaw/PacMen-Exercise/README.md

 Open a new tab in your browser window.
 Drag and drop the pacmen.js file onto the new tab.
 The project will load an appear in your browser.
-You will see a bright yellow Pacman eating it's way across your screen.
+You will see two buttons on the screen.
+'Add PacMan' will add a PacMan when clicked.
+As many Pacmen can be added as necessary.
+'Start Game' will begin the movement of the PacMen across the screen.

 ## Usage

 ### Usage:
 Having a rough day?
 Can't seem to see the positive side of things?
 Well you are in luck.
-Using this PacMan project may not only turn your day around, but quite possibly your life.
+Using this PacMen project may not only turn your day around, but quite possibly your life.
 Use it as often as you like.
 Hell, run it on various machines at the same time if you can.
 The more exposure to this amazing little yellow creature you expose yourself to, the more happiness you will generate in your life, and let's be honest here, there is no such thing as too much happiness.

 ### Expected outcomes:
 Freedom.